 Air travel looks a little different during a global pandemic.
-Whether you’re traveling out of necessity or for leisure, here’s what you need to know about fresh air on planes, how airlines have adapted, and what precautions you should take to increase safety for you and your fellow travelers.
+Whether you’re traveling out of necessity or for leisure, here’s what you need to know about fresh air on planes, how airlines have adapted, and what precautions you should take to increase safety for you and your fellow travelers when traveling during the coronavirus pandemic.

 It’s a myth that there’s no fresh air on airplanes.